benchmark-subsetting/cere/README.md

 ### Supported platforms

 For now CERE only supports the Linux operating system.
-We have tested different versions of kernels in the 2.6 series.
+We have tested different versions of kernels from the 2.6 series and later.
 CERE has been tested mainly on x86_64 and Aarch64 (ARMv8 64 bits) Debian and Ubuntu distributions.
-The current version is an update to LLVM 7.
+The current version is an update to LLVM 15.

 CERE capture and replay is performed in user mode, but requires that `/proc/sys/kernel/randomize_va_space` is set to 1 or 2.
 This is the default on most